 Essential capabilities include automated invoicing, payment processing, dunning workflows, revenue recognition, multi‑currency support, integrations with CRM/ERP, real‑time analytics and flexible pricing model support.

 What’s the best SaaS billing software for small teams or startups?
 Platforms like Stripe Billing and Chargebee are popular for smaller businesses because they are easy to set up, scale and offer transparent pricing.
-Outseta’s all‑in‑one approach is also attractive for bootstrapped founders.

-Can billing software help reduce churn?
+Can SaaS billing platforms help reduce churn?

 Choosing the right SaaS billing software